lavika-makwana/RoR-Assignment/README.md

-##Read me
+## Read me

 ## About this project

-RoR Assignment, contains the contact form, localisation, transifix API integration and test coverages.
+RoR Assignment, contains the contact form, localization with Transifex, API integration and test coverages.

 ## Installation